ho-thanh-und/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-The stats list is empty (i.e., no one applied for a job) *2a1.
+The stats list is empty (i.e., no one applied for a job)

+    * 2a1.
 Notify user about empty list

+      Use case ends.
 ---

 **Use Case: UC09 - Saving details of applicants into a file**